oVirt/ovirt-site/source/feature/disk-hooks.html.md

 ### Detailed Description

 This feature adds four hooking points to vdsm, for before and after a disk's hot plug and unplug from a VM.
-These hooking ponts are named:
+These hooking points are named:
 1. before_disk_hotplug
 2. after_disk_hotplug
 3. before_disk_hotunplug